CHTC/chtc-website-source/_uw-research-computing/data-recovery-fall2024.md

 ## CHTC Next Steps and Timeline

 * Nov 25 - 27: New data backend for /staging and /projects
-	* This week (Nov 25-27), we will create a new data store to serve the `/staging` and `/projects` directories.
-Initially, _there will be no data inside these directories._ This new data backend for the `/staging` and `/projects` directories will be used for CHTC data storage moving forward and will be usable in jobs _immediately_ once it is available.
+	* During the week of Nov 25-27, we created a new data store to serve the `/staging` and `/projects` directories.
+Initially, _there is no data inside these directories._ This new data backend for the `/staging` and `/projects` directories will be used for CHTC data storage moving forward and is usable in jobs _immediately_.
 * Nov 25 - Dec 10: Recovering data from `/staging` directories
 	* We will run multiple recovery processes on the old data store over the next 1-2 weeks.
 Once each recovery process is complete, CHTC users will be able to access recovered data and copy it to the new data store.
 CHTC will not overwrite or replace data created in the meantime.  _We are still developing the mechanism for this process and will provide more information as it becomes available._
 * Dec 11 onward: Recovering data from `/projects`